 To help parents get a better understanding of this new phenomenon taking the gaming world by storm we outline the key information you’ll need to know.

-The Online Together Project is a co-created initiative between Internet Matters and Samsung Electronics UK – with the first phase focusing on gender stereotypes.
+The Online Together Project is a co-created initiative between Internet Matters and Samsung Electronics UK.

 Get safety tips on the FIFA 2021 to create a safer experience for you and your family to enjoy.
 From managing screen time to staying engaged with their gameplay.